elektrocode/2048/README.md

 ## Description

-The project was a learning exercise to learn about javascript, through the use of an YouTube tutorial provided by
+The project was a learning exercise on understanding javascript, through the guidance of a YouTube tutorial.
+That was further expanded and customised.

 ## How To Play
 * The bird is controlled by using the space bar.
 The user needs to continously press it in order to give the bird elevated otherwise it will start to decend.